nordic-institute/X-Road/doc/README.md

 The Security Server sidecar installation requires an existing X-Road Central server installed and configured and a installation of Docker.

 ## 2.2 X-Road Security Server sidecar images
-The X-Road Security Server supported versions for the sidecar are the versions "6.23.0" and "6.24.0".
+Security Server sidecar server has different configurations combined with the versions (current supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
+All of the images of the can act as a provider or consumer Security Servers.

 ### 2.2.1 niis/xroad-security-server-sidecar:&lt;version&gt;-slim
 Base image of the Security Server sidecar with the minimum necessary packages.
-This image can act as both consumer and provider.

 ### 2.2.2 niis/xroad-security-server-sidecar:&lt;version&gt;
 This image uses the slim as base image and includes the packages for support [environmental](https://github.com/nordic-institute/X-Road/blob/develop/doc/EnvironmentalMonitoring/Monitoring-architecture.md) and [operational monitoring](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring) along with support for [message logging](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md).
-This image can act as both consumer and provider.

 ### 2.2.3 niis/xroad-security-server-sidecar:&lt;version&gt;-slim-fi
 This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt;-slim but with the Finnish settings configuration included.